openNDS/openNDS/docs/source/binauth.rst

 Example 1 - Sitewide Username/Password
 **************************************
-This example is a script designed to be used with or without FAS and provides site wide Username/Password login for groups of users, in this case "staff", "guest" and member with corresponding sets of credentials.
+This example is a script designed to be used with or without FAS and provides site wide Username/Password login for groups of users, in this case "staff", "guest" and "member" with corresponding sets of credentials.
 If used without FAS, a special html splash page must be installed, otherwise FAS must forward the required username and password variables.

 Manual Installation (Example 1)
 *******************************